Trudeau met threshold to invoke Emergencies Act, commission finds

 - Consider creating a single national intelligence coordinator for major events that span the nation or cross interprovincial jurisdictions;

-- Develop national standards for policing major events and establish a nationally-lead major event management unit;
+- Develop national standards for policing major events and establish a nationally led major event management unit;

 - Consider whether a federal department or agency should be responsible for monitoring and reporting on social media;